SAP-archive/teched2020-DAT262/README.md

 ## Overview

+SAP Data Intelligence is SAP's leading product for data integration, management, intelligent processing and orchestration across different data environments.
+One important aspect is the replication, consumption, and exchange of data coming from SAP S/4HANA.<br>
-This session introduces the attendees to the options that SAP Data Intelligence offers to integrate S/4HANA systems with its enterprise-wide, holistic Data Processing and Orchestration capabilities for SAP and non-SAP environments.
+This hands-on session will focus on connectivity and system interoperability to S/4HANA systems and provides an insight on how to use the corresponding out-of-the-box operators in SAP Data Intelligence to seamlessly integrate with the above SAP Business applications and beyond.

 ## Requirements